Professor and Chair of the Department of Pharmacology; Professor of Neurology

 3108 Scott Hall

 Age-related neurodegeneration, including Alzheimer's Disease, Parkinson's Disease and Polyglutamine Diseases (e.g. several Spinocerebellar Ataxias and Huntington's Disease), afflicts millions of people worldwide.
-Our understanding of molecular mechanisms involved in each of these diseases is incomplete and no cures exist for them.
-By using a combination of in vitro biochemistry, mammalian cell biology and fruit fly (Drosophila melanogaster) genetics, our laboratory is working to identify and characterize genes important for neuronal homeostasis during normal function and in disease.
-We have made great progress in recent years towards understanding mechanisms of disease as well as narrowing down on viable therapeutic approaches.
+General understanding of molecular mechanisms involved in each of these diseases is incomplete and no cures exist for them.
+By using a combination of in vitro biochemistry, mammalian cell biology and fruit fly (Drosophila melanogaster) genetics, the Todi laboratory is working to identify and characterize genes important for neuronal homeostasis during normal function and in disease.
+They have made great progress in recent years towards understanding mechanisms of disease as well as narrowing down on viable therapeutic approaches.

-Another major focus of our work centers on the physiological functions of a large class of proteases known as deubiquitinating enzymes (DUBs).
-DUBs are critical regulators of numerous cellular pathways, and have recently emerged as potential therapeutic targets for various diseases, including neurodegenerative ones.
-Our work with DUBs, some of which themselves cause degeneration when mutated, is shedding new light into basic cell biology and identifying novel therapeutic targets and strategies.
+Another major focus of their work centers on the physiological functions of a large class of proteases known as deubiquitinating enzymes (DUBs).
+DUBs are critical regulators of numerous cellular pathways and have recently emerged as potential therapeutic targets for various diseases, including neurodegenerative ones.
+The work that the Todi lab has been conducting with DUBs, some of which themselves cause degeneration when mutated, is shedding new light into basic cell biology and identifying novel therapeutic targets and strategies.

-Lastly, we recently expanded our work into novel processes important for protein quality control (proteostasis) during normal physiological activities as well as in diseases of the nervous system by centering on unconventional mechanisms involving the small protein modifier, ubiquitin.
+Lastly, the Todi lab recently expanded their work into novel processes important for protein quality control (proteostasis) during normal physiological activities as well as in diseases of the nervous system by centering on unconventional mechanisms involving the small protein modifier, ubiquitin.